John Marshal (died 1165): Civil war and other conflicts

 In the mid 1140s (probably starting in 1145), John entered in conflict with Patrick of Salisbury in a matter of local power.
-Patrick launched a series of aggressive sieges, which John resisted; the first mentioned’s eventual success might explain Matilda’s decision to make him an earl.
-The matter was ultimately resolved by a marriage between John and Sybil, Patrick’s sister, and John was forced to annul his pre-existing marriage to a woman named Adelina on the grounds of consanguinity.
+Patrick launched a series of aggressive sieges, which John resisted; the first mentioned's eventual success might explain Matilda's decision to make him an earl.
+The matter was ultimately resolved by a marriage between John and Sybil, Patrick's sister, and John was forced to annul his pre-existing marriage to a woman named Adelina on the grounds of consanguinity.

-In 1152, with the civil war dying down, John tried to increase his control in the Kenneth Valley.
+In 1152, with the civil war dying down, John tried to increase his control in the Kennet Valley.
 This caught the attention of King Stephen, who promptly besieged him at Newbury castle.
 Stephen gave John a day to think about surrender, but Marshal asked for more time.
-As a consequence, the king demanded that one of John’s sons was given to him as a hostage in order to prevent trickery.
+As a consequence, the king demanded that one of John's sons was given to him as a hostage in order to prevent trickery.
 John agreed and sent out his youngest son, William Marshal, but he had no intention of actually keeping the agreement.
-Stephen sent John a messenger, stating the intention to hang William if he didn’t change his mind, but John observed that he could make more and better sons anyway.
-Stephen, however, didn’t want the young boy to die, and took pity on him (perhaps having lost two of his own sons).
-Little William was kept at the king’s court, and was reunited with his mother Sybil after the end of the civil war in 1153.
+Stephen sent John a messenger, stating the intention to hang William if he didn't change his mind, but John observed that he could make more and better sons anyway.
+Stephen, however, didn't want the young boy to die, and took pity on him (perhaps having lost two of his own sons).
+Little William was kept at the king's court, and was reunited with his mother Sybil after the end of the civil war in 1153.